Mindful Creativity and Play Retreat with Anton Krueger

 There are options to join for two nights or five nights, with different costs depending on your choice of accommodation.
 These rates include all meals, refreshments and teachings.
 Non-participating partners who wish to accompany participants are also welcome at reduced rates.
 If you would like to come but can’t afford it, there is the opportunity to work back some accommodation costs at the TRC by helping out for a few hours a day in the garden or the office.
 Please let me know if you wish to apply for subsidised rates.

-For more information about the retreats, please click on this link.
+For more general information about our retreats, please click on this link.

 Catch yourself thinking…